 Model drift arrived like a rogue wave for a university‑affiliated lab.
 Training on clear‑water reefs produced brittle classifiers in estuaries stained tea‑brown by runoff.
 Every optimization improved accuracy on the training distribution and widened the failure in the field.

 The inflection point was cultural.
 The team reframed the product: not “the algorithm,” but the pipeline.
 They expanded the corpus with environmental DNA (eDNA) reads, low‑light imagery, and acoustic clips from hydrophones.
 They used active learning to target uncertain regions.
-And they wrote a labeling book that prioritized ecological salience over photographic beauty.
+And they wrote a labeling guide that prioritized ecological salience over photographic beauty.

 From dashboard to decision: wiring metrics to moves